yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 # macos-kvm-pci-passthrough
-A guide to macOS virtualization on Ubuntu Server 17.10, without needing to start a GUI on the server.
+A guide to macOS virtualization on Ubuntu Server 17.10, without needing to start a GUI/desktop on the server.

-Preface: I wanted to run macOS on my workstation, since macOS is a more friendly (yet proprietary) OS than Linux.
+Preface: I wanted to run macOS on my workstation, since macOS is a more friendly OS (although proprietary) than Linux.
 However, I still wanted to run a Linux Server, mainly to manage my ZFS harddrive array.
-Virtualizing Linux on a macOS host, and then passing the VM the harddisks may potentially wreak havoc on my ZFS array.
+Virtualizing Linux on a macOS host, and then passing the VM the harddisks may potentially wreak havoc on the ZFS array.
 I ended up having to use Linux as the host.
-Not bad, since we don't have to deal with the hardware variety that Hackintosh (c) users must endure.
+This means we also don't have to deal with the problems that Hackintosh users must endure.

-Virtualization technology has changed since I first learned about.
+Virtualization technology has been revolutionized in the past few years.
 The two biggest new features are KVM (Kernel-based Virtual Machine) and PCIe-Passthrough.
-KVM allows near-native usage of the CPU, while PCIe-Passthrough allows *native* passing of the PCI device to the guest.
-If you passthrough a graphics card, it will even allow you to do gaming, HDMI/DisplayPort audio, etc.
+KVM allows near-native usage of the CPU, while PCIe-Passthrough allows *native* usage of the PCI device by the guest.
+If you passthrough a graphics card, it will even allow you to do gaming, HDMI/DisplayPort audio, etc at full speed.

+## Prerequisites
 You will need a Mac in order to download and create the install image.

-## Prerequisites
+You need a CPU that supports both KVM and IOMMU.
+Check https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Prerequisites

-My system:
+#### My system:
 ```
 Motherboard: AsRock Rack C236M WS
 Chipset: C236
 RAM: 8GB Crucial ECC
 CPU: i3-6100
 GPU: Intel HD 530 & TBA
-Ethernet: Intel I210 and I219-LM
+Ethernet: Intel I210 and Intel I219-LM
 SSD: Samsung SM951 NVMe
 HDD: 2 x WD Red 3TB
 OS: Ubuntu Server 17.10
 ```
-You need a CPU that supports both KVM and IOMMU.
-Check https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Prerequisites

 There are two PCIe devices I wish to passthrough:

--Intel I219-LM (Ethernet)
+-Ethernet (Intel I219-LM)
-There is poor support in macOS for Intel I210
+There is poor support in macOS for Intel I210, so I chose the other ethernet port

--Graphics Card
+-Graphics Card (TBA)
-Self Explanatory
+Allows me to run a display off of macOS, as well as accelerate the rendering of macOS desktop

 ## Creating the install image
 Let's begin with the step that requires a Mac.
 Download the High Sierra install from the App Store.
-Click here to create the boot image: https://support.apple.com/en-us/HT201372
+Click here to help create the boot image on a USB Drive: https://support.apple.com/en-us/HT201372

-Now we need to convert that back into an `.img` file.
+Now we need to convert the USB Drive back into an `.img` file.
-Type `diskutil list` to find out the name of your flash drive, and replace it in the following:
+Type `diskutil list` to find out the name of your flash drive, and replace it in the following command:
 ```
-sudo dd if=/dev/disk3 of=~/10.13.1.img bs=1m
+sudo dd bs=1m if=/dev/disk3 of=~/Desktop/10.13.1.img
 ```
 Copy over the `.img` file to your Ubuntu Server.